ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/3_ray-behaviors/3_envrionment-avoidance.md

 # Environment Avoidance

-Makes the entities avoid collisions with the environment.
+Makes the entities avoid all collisions with the environment.

 ## EnvironmentAvoidanceJob